The hardware market facing the semiconductor crisis: what impact for players?

-A shortage that is no coincidence
+A shortage that is no accident

 graphics processor assembly

-Graphics cards sold at a high price
+Graphics cards sold at full price

 graphics card video processing